Frank Parker (tennis): Early life

 Parker was born on January 31, 1916, in Milwaukee as Franciszek Andrzej Pajkowski and had three brothers and a sister.
 Franciszek changed his name to Frank Parker when the sports announcers couldn't pronounce his Polish name.
 He learnt to play tennis at age 10, hitting discarded tennis balls at the Milwaukee Town Club.
 There he was discovered by the club coach Mercer Beasley who noticed his quickness and accuracy.
 Aged 12, he won his first national title, the boys' indoor championship played at the Seventh Regiment Armory in New York.
-At age 15, Paikowski become the national boys' champion in singles, defeating Gene Mako in the final, and a year later, at age 16, he won the national junior singles title as well as the singles title at the Canadian National Championships.
+At age 15, Paikowski become the national boys' champion in singles, defeating Gene Mako in the final, and a year later, at age 16, he won the national junior singles title as well as the men's singles title at the Canadian National Championships.
 In 1933, when he was 17, he won the singles title at the U.S. Men's Clay Court Championships, defeating Gene Mako in the final in straight sets.
 Following success in these championships, Frank earned the nickname "Boy Wonder of Tennis."